erovas/Device.js/README.md

 | `CPU`| returns a number that is the CPU architecture |

 ## Changelog

+Version 1.2.3 - new property

+Added
+- isLightMode

 Version 1.2.2 - new property, accurate polyfill